junxit/us-congress-bills-115/metadata.md

 - 2017-11-28 — Placed on the Union Calendar, Calendar No. 313.
 - 2017-11-28 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-423.
 - 2017-11-28 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-423.
+- 2017-12-19 — Considered under the provisions of rule H. Res.
+667. (consideration: CR H10220-10229)
+- 2017-12-19 — DEBATE - The House proceeded with one hour of debate on H.R.
+3312.
+- 2017-12-19 — House amendment offered
+- 2017-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-19 — On passage Passed by the Yeas and Nays: 288 - 130 (Roll no. 694). (text: CR H10220-10221)
+- 2017-12-19 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 288 - 130 (Roll no. 694).(text: CR H10220-10221)
+- 2017-12-19 — The previous question was ordered pursuant to the rule.
+- 2017-12-19 — The resolution provides for consideration of the conference report to accompany H.R.
+1. Additionally, the resolution provides for consideration of H.R.
+3312, under a closed rule.
+The rule provides for one hour of general debate and one motion to recommit on both the conference report and H.R.
+3312.
+Lastly, the rule provides for motions to suspend the rules through the remainder of the first session of the 115th Congress.